 - Pain in the back or neck, typically causing refusal to walk or look around

 - Loss of hind limb function

 - Loss of ability to urinate

 - Neck muscles are tense, may spasm

 - Tense abdomen

-Ectropion is an abnormality which commonly affects short-nosed and flat-faced dogs such as Cairn Terrier, Pug, French Bulldogs etc. This condition causes the lower eyelid to turn outward exposing the tissue that lines the inner eyelids.
-It causes dryness in the eye, excessive tearing etc.
+Ectropion is an abnormality that commonly affects short-nosed and flat-faced dogs such as Cairn Terrier, Pug, French Bulldogs, etc. This condition causes the lower eyelid to turn outward exposing the tissue that lines the inner eyelids.
+It causes dryness in the eye, excessive tearing, etc.

 - Excessive tearing